CIFAL Newcastle - University of Newcastle Cultural Capability Training People

 Content and Structure

-- 1 x 3hr face-to-face session with facilitator in strategic groups (maximum of 30 participants per session)
+• 1 x 3hr workshop with a facilitator in groups (maximum of 30 participants per session)

-- ½ day or full day on country experience options
+• ½ day or full day on-Country experience options (at additional cost)

-- Ongoing support and advice provided by the Office of Indigenous Strategy and Leadership
+• Ongoing support and advice provided by The Wollotuka Institute

 Learning objectives

-• increase Aboriginal and Torres Strait Islander cultural knowledge and understanding
+• have increased Aboriginal and Torres Strait Islander cultural knowledge and understanding

 • identify areas of action necessary to enable the best possible outcomes for all students, staff, and community

-• enrich diverse perspectives and knowledge, as well as contribute to social justice outcomes
+• consider diverse perspectives and knowledge, as well as contribute to social justice outcomes

 • move beyond understanding cultural difference, to recognising the factors that produce and maintain inequalities.